DIPlib/diplib/src/documentation/features.md

 \subsection binary_moments_Mu Mu
 Elements of the inertia tensor of the object, which is composed of second order normalized central moments of the binary shape.
-For an image with *n* dimensions, there are \f$n(n+1)/2\f$ values.
+For an image with \f$n\f$ dimensions, there are \f$n(n+1)/2\f$ values.
 These are stored in the same order as symmetric tensors are stored in an image (see `dip::Tensor::Shape`).